bancobpi/style-guide/specification-rules/schema.md

 ## bpi-resource-path-depth-max-two

+A path must have a maximum of two resources in depth to keep the APIs easier to call.
+Having more than two resources in depth could bring more validation issues with few benefits.

-We decided to have a maximum of two resources in path.
-Below we have two examples, one bad and one good.
+Below we have two examples, one bad and one good

 Path | Obs
 ---------|----------|